dart-lang/site-www/src/null-safety/migration-guide.md

   Dart 2.19 is the final release that supports null-safety migration, including the `dart migrate` tool.
-  To migrate your package to null safety, use the latest Dart 2.19 SDK.
+  To migrate your package to null safety, use the   Dart 2.19 SDK.
   To learn more,
   see [Dart 3 and null safety](/null-safety#dart-3-and-null-safety).
 {{site.alert.end}}